ibm-cloud-docs/cloud-object-storage/info/velero.md

 ### Create credentials file
 {: #velero-config-credentials}

-Create a credentials file (`credentials-velero`) using the HMAC pair of access and secret keys in your local Velero folder (*folder that the tarball was extracted*)
+Create a credentials file (`credentials-velero`) with the HMAC keys in your local Velero folder (*folder that the .tar file was extracted*)

 ```
  [default]